epccs/RPUpi/Hardware/Testing/linux.md

 ## Editor

 An editor that will take care of the tab character and no trailing spaces in a Makefile is helpful.
-I am using [Visual Studio Code] most of the time, but for small changes it is a little heavy.
+I am using [Visual Studio Code] some of the time, but for small changes it is a little heavy.
 SciTE is an editor I also use, it has a SciTEUser.properties file that I set as follows:

 [Visual Studio Code]: https://code.visualstudio.com/